Senate rejects Republican birth control challenge

 A Kaiser Family Foundation survey of 1,500 adults released on Thursday showed that nearly two-thirds of Americans favored Obama’s policy, including clear majorities of Catholics and evangelicals.

-Just over a month ago, breast cancer charity Susan G. Komen for the Cure became engulfed in controversy for cutting funds to Planned Parenthood, an abortion provider, and then rescinding the decision.
+The vote also served as the latest flashpoint in the American culture war between women’s healthcare rights and social conservative values that engulfed Susan G. Komen for the Cure in controversy weeks ago when the leading U.S. breast cancer charity said it was cutting funds for Planned Parenthood, an abortion provider.
+It later rescinded the decision.

-Health and Human Services Secretary Kathleen Sebelius faced accusations of bowing to political pressure from social conservatives for deciding late last year to make the morning-after pill called Plan B One available without a prescription only to women older than 17.
+Late last year, women’s health advocates accused Health and Human Services Secretary Kathleen Sebelius of bowing to political pressure from social conservatives for deciding to make the morning-after pill called Plan B One available without a prescription only to women older than 17.

 Democrats sought to frame the Blunt amendment as a Republican attack on women’s access to healthcare, an argument that lawmakers hoped would appeal to independent women.